CuubeCon/PowerfulBeacon/Readme.md

 - Crying Obsidian: Villigers in Range are invulnerable
 - Hay Block: Saturation Effect
 - Honey Block: Slow Falling Effect
 - Bookshelf: Hero of the village Effect
+- Prismarine Bricks: Dolphin Grace

 more cooming soon, feel free to share your ideas :)